Bio of Jim Rose, Artist | In Memoriam

 Note for the record.
 The original website for Jim’s business, jimrosefurniture dot com, was never surrendered to Jim by Suzanne Rose during their acrimonious divorce.
 This is despite a court order that Jim should have sole control of his website.
 Suzanne demanded an astronomical dollar amount in return for the site, which was in no way merited.
 Suzanne Rose jealously hung onto control of his website, as she had attempted to control Jim himself; it was one more way to marginalize his brilliance and stifle his gentle soul.
 Instead of fighting for the website, or paying the ransom for its control, he made the decision to abandon that web property and move on.

 During Jim’s recovery from his first suicide attempt, he and his sister, Anne, purchased a new domain (jimroseartist dot com) and built what became this website.
+This new website was explicitly purchased and built after his divorce from Suzanne was final.
 It mirrored the valiant effort Jim made to rebuild his life and his career.
 He wanted more than anything to be rebranded as “Jim Rose, Artist.”
 He saw a future free from the narcissistic and controlling environment he was trying to escape.
 He wanted his artistic endeavors to expand to sculpture, structures, and both 2- and 3-dimensional collage.
 He was well on his way to imagining a new future as a multi-faceted artist.

 After Jim’s death, Suzanne stole the domain jimroseartist dot com by submitting his death certificate and falsely claiming that she had sole control of his estate.